Stecker Machine Blog

 • What tools could help get tasks done more efficiently?

-• Taking any company growth projections into account, what project management needs may be required in the next 2-5 years?
+• Considering company growth projections, what project management needs may be required in the next 2-5 years?

 The answers will help you focus on refining your processes to elevate your productivity.
-It takes some time and effort to roadmap the right production goals for your shop’s needs.
-Yet, when production management practices are implemented and tasks begin to flow together, it can be a whirlwind of cost-effective day-to-day operations, efficient communication, and profit boosting.
+It takes time and effort to roadmap the right production goals for your shop’s needs.
+Yet, when production management practices are implemented and tasks begin to flow together, the results are a whirlwind of time-saving day-to-day operations, efficient communications, and profit boosting.

 Best of all, a streamlined process minimizes the need for backup stocks and work-in-process inventories.

-One word of caution here (yet it applies to every point on the checklist): change is good when a process is improved, but make sure any and every task is easy and quick to use.
-Streamlining can make the difference between your team loving a change and resisting it.
+One word of caution here (yet it applies to every point on the checklist): Change is good when a process is streamlined, but make sure every task is easy to implement.
+That can make the difference between your team loving a change and resisting it.

-It can be challenging for machine shop production managers to meet expectations if they don’t have a clear idea of their team’s capacity to take on work.
-When new projects requests are backed by solid workload information, the team can confidently manage new work and reliably hit deadlines.
+It’s challenging for CNC machine shop production managers to meet expectations without a clear idea of their team’s capacity to take on work.
+When new project requests are backed by solid workload information, the team can confidently manage new work and reliably hit deadlines.

-An optimized staff is also aware that they’re each being held accountable for their work.
+Also, an optimized staff is aware that they’re each being held accountable for their work.
 No one wants to be the weakest link in the chain, and knowing that the team’s success depends on each person delivering expectations is motivating.

-A key to engaged and flexible team is communication.
+Communication is key to an engaged and flexible team.
 A workforce needs to be properly informed of changes well before they’re implemented, whether that’s a new process, workflow, software, or tool.
 Explain the productivity benefits to the team and encourage feedback.
-You’ll see easier adoption of changes and less resistance and struggles.
+You’ll see easier adoption of changes, less resistance, and fewer struggles.

 Taking a lean production management approach benefits a shop’s inventory by keeping the overall focus on efficiency.
 While some may see “lean manufacturing” and imagine an involved and complex process, it’s really numerous minor changes that fit together in a streamlined process.

-The main investment is dedicating employee time to brainstorm any ideas that cut waste.
+The main investment is dedicating employee time to brainstorm ideas that cut waste.
 If a task costs money to execute without adding value to the process, it’s eliminated.
-Implementing a few of those can boost inventory efficiency.
+Implementing just a few of those can skyrocket inventory efficiency.

-Think of this checklist point as mirroring design for manufacturing (DFM), which merges product design and its production method.
+Think of Step #3 as mirroring design for manufacturing (DFM), which merges product design and its production method.
 The end goal is always to reduce effort and costs by simplifying and optimizing the process.

 Well-executed just-in-time inventory management can reduce the stress (and costs) of running out of product or failing to deliver on a big order, disappointing your customers and damaging your relationship.
 On the other hand, holding too much inventory can limit your working capital and jeopardize your bottom line.

-Finding the best of both worlds, oftentimes a tricky balancing act, is the goal of just-in-time inventory management.
+Finding the best of both worlds (often a tricky balancing act) is the goal of just-in-time inventory management.
 Ordering stock at the perfect time — just close enough to when the product is needed — prevents stock from tying up cash flow.
 Targeting your work ahead for a period as short as two weeks keeps stock low while providing a buffer to keep customers happy when dealing with the reality of production issues.

-When you hear “machine shop” and “technology” in the same sentence, your mind may first jump to automated robots and other equipment, which are smart ways to enhance processes.
-Smart shops, however, for the main benefit of shop inventory, use production management software.
+When you hear “machine shop” and “technology” in the same sentence, your mind may first jump to automated robots and artificial intelligence (AI), which are smart ways to enhance processes.

-What different digital, production management software systems can help maximize machine shop inventory and save a shop money?
+What digital production management software systems help maximize CNC machine shop inventory and save money?

-• Enterprise Resource Planning (ERP) — Machine shops love having one source, a singular system, for controlling operations, logistics, and inventory.
-An ERP provides accurate inventory data — from tracking turnover to surplus management to inventory organization — so the shop manager can make smarter decisions.
+• Enterprise Resource Planning (ERP) — Machine shops love having one source, a single system, for controlling operations, logistics, and inventory.
+An ERP provides accurate inventory data — from tracking turnover to surplus management to inventory organization — so the shop manager can make smarter decisions

 Remember “just-in-time inventory management” earlier?
 Some shops carry “just-in-case inventory” to cover unexpected needs.
 Yet, because an MES constantly updates inventory records, your purchasing, manufacturing, and scheduling staff knows how much material is actually on hand, so additional inventory isn’t necessary.